-On July 11, 2019 the Group wrote to Caribbean Financial Services Corporation informing them that the Group intends to exercise its rights under clause 9.2 of the Trust Deed to bring proceedings against the Government of Antigua and Barbuda and/or any holder of the proceeds of the Long-Term Note.
+On July 11, 2019, the Group wrote to Caribbean Financial Services Corporation informing them that the Group intends to exercise its rights under clause 9.2 of the Trust Deed to bring proceedings against the Government of Antigua and Barbuda and/or any holder of the proceeds of the Long-Term Note.

-As at June 30, 2021, the Group's interest under the COP's amounted to \$36,243 (2020: \$36,243).
+As at June 30, 2021, the Group's interest under the COP's amounted to \$36,243.
 All of the COP's have now matured and are past due.
-As at the date of approval of these consolidated financial statements, the Group has not been advised of any time frame for payment of the outstanding balance.